 There is no legal obligation on any passenger to accept a rebooking or a voucher, and you can insist on a refund, but at this time there may be long delays before monetary refunds are processed and pursuing through the courts will be a lengthy process.

-What to do if you are only offered a voucher
+What to do if you're only offered a Voucher

 We are aware that many travel companies (particularly airlines) are pushing consumers towards a travel voucher instead of a refund.
 Some companies are even removing the refund option from their online refund process.
 A number of governments across the European Union are currently implementing emergency laws to protect businesses and consumers during the pandemic, by requesting that consumers work with businesses in order to reach a mutually suitable outcome to cancellations etc as some business may hit financial difficulties if refunding all cancelled services and monetary refunds may take a long time to be processed.